Azure/azure-sdk-for-c/sdk/iot/core/doc/mqtt_state_machine.md

 _Note 1_: The network stack may have used more time than the recommended delay before timing out. (e.g. The operation timed out after 2 minutes while the delay between operations is 1 second).
 In this case there is no need to delay the next operation.

-_Note 2_: To determine the parameters of the exponential with back-off retry strategy we recommend modeling the network characteristics (including failure-modes).
+_Note 2_: To determine the parameters of the exponential with back-off retry strategy, we recommend modeling the network characteristics (including failure-modes).
 Compare the results with defined SLAs for device connectivity (e.g. 1M devices must be connected in under 30 minutes) and with the available IoT Azure scale (especially consider _throttling_, _quotas_ and maximum _requests/connects per second_).

 In the absence of modeling, we recommend the following default:
 ```C